 How much do you really know about the person you’re traveling with?
 Do you think you can tell if they’re telling the truth or not?
 Have both of you say three facts about yourselves: I studied abroad in Paris, I’ve road tripped through Alaska, my favorite color is orange.
 They can be anything you want…but one of them must be a lie.
 State two truths and one lie about yourself and then partner has to guess which of those facts is not so factual (and vice versa).

-Similar to Two Truths and a Lie, this one can go a little deeper. it’s your turn you make a statement and that statement can either be a truth or a lie.
+Similar to Two Truths and a Lie, this one can go a little deeper.
+When it’s your turn you make a statement and that statement can either be a truth or a lie.
 Something like “I once met Harry Styles on the street.”
 Your road trip partner then has 60 seconds to ask questions for more information in order to guess if what you said is true or false.
 If it’s a lie you have to make up all the details to their questions to keep them going.
-When the 60 seconds are up your partner has to guess and you have to reveal the truth.
+When the 60 seconds are up your partner has to guess whether they thing you’re telling the truth or telling a fib, and you have to reveal the truth.

 Never Have I Ever